iamstarkov/get-tweets/README.md

 ## Get all tweets

-get-tweets will try to fetch all tweets from the account and will return it or error, if account have more than 3200 tweets.
+get-tweets will try to fetch all tweets from the account and will return all tweets or error (if account have more than 3200 tweets).

 ```js
 getTweets(tokens, 'andrestaltz', function(err, tweets) {